 Violetta was not sure of that.
 She was not sure about any of this.
-Honestly, she had just hoped for a hasty handful of bills shoved into her hand.
+Honestly, she had just hoped for a handful of bills hastily shoved her way.
 How was she supposed to get the Terrible Nephew to vacate the premises, when she lacked that authority?
 That would make this two crimes, not just one.

 But on the other hand… If Mr. Toggert never found out why the Terrible Nephew left…?